enria/virgo-icon/README.md

 1. Download svg format icon from [iconfont](https://www.iconfont.cn/)
 2. Convert svg to ico at [convertico](https://convertico.com/svg-to-ico/)
-3. Rename the ico file to desktop number, e.g., `1.ico`, and put it together with `virgo.exe` in the same fole.
+3. Rename the ico file to desktop number, e.g., `1.ico`, and put it together with `virgo.exe` in the same folder.
 ![structure](images/structure.png)